revuedescolonies/revuedescolonies/src/contents/about.md

 ## Sources and partnerships

-The digital images of the _Revue_ visible on the site are sourced from collections of the French National Library (BnF).
-We are immensely grateful to Gallica, the digital collections of the BnF, for their support of our project with digitizing and making available the images of copies kept in the Philosophy, History, Human Sciences department of the BnF.
+Unless otherwrise indicated, the digital images of the _Revue_ visible on the site are sourced from the collections of the French National Library (BnF).
+We are immensely grateful to Gallica, the digital librarires of the BnF, for their support in digitizing and making available copies held in the Philosophy, History, Human Sciences department of the BnF.

-The project has also received support from the Fondation pour la Mémoire de l’Esclavage  (FME), the Schomburg Center for Research in Black Culture at the New York Public Library, The Bibliographic Society of America.
+The project has also received support from the Fondation pour la Mémoire de l’Esclavage  (FME), the Schomburg Center for Research in Black Culture at the New York Public Library, and the Bibliographic Society of America.

+The open source code for the project is available at https://github.com/revuedescolonies/revuedescolonies.

 This page contains some material originally published here from Maria BELIAEVA SOLOMON, “Selections from the Revue des Colonies (July 1834 and July 1835): From the Prospectus to the Bill for Immediate Abolition,” _Scholarly Editing_ 40, 2023.
 [https://doi.org/10.55520/5M5YRJS2](https://doi.org/10.55520/5M5YRJS2)